PDK1744/BasketballSim/README.md

 This project was built to practice:
 - Class design and object interaction
-- Loops and conditionals
-- Using `Scanner` for user input
 - Working with lists and basic simulation logic

 ---